eagomez2/h5pack/README.md

 - [License](#license)

 # Installation
-See how to install `h5pack` [here](https://eagomez2.github.io/h5pack/install/).
+See how to install `h5pack` <a href="https://eagomez2.github.io/h5pack/install/" target="_blank">here</a>.

 # Quickstart
-Explore the [Quickstart Guide](https://eagomez2.github.io/h5pack/quickstart/) to start using `h5pack` right away.
+Explore the <a href="https://eagomez2.github.io/h5pack/quickstart/" target="_blank">Quickstart Guide</a> to start using `h5pack` right away.
 It offers step-by-step instructions to get you set up quickly and effortlessly.

 # Documentation
-Access the [Documentation](https://eagomez2.github.io/h5pack/) to explore all the tools included in this package.
+Access the <a href="https://eagomez2.github.io/h5pack/" target="_blank">Documentation</a> to explore all the tools included in this package.

 # Cite
 `h5pack` is free and open source.
 If this package contributed to your work, please consider citing it: